Do Cash Rewards For Crime Tips Work?

 The measure of success, Bergin says, is not how many rewards are paid out, but how many cases are closed, arrests made and crimes prevented because of tips that come in from Crime Stoppers.

-Loyola University Criminologist Arthur Lurigio co-authored an evaluation of Crime Stoppers during its early years.
+Loyola University criminologist Arthur Lurigio co-authored an evaluation of Crime Stoppers during its early years.

-"Our studies showed that it was getting an award that mattered not so much the exact award figure," Lurigio says.
+"Our studies showed that it was getting an award that mattered, not so much the exact award figure," Lurigio says.
 It's impossible, Lurigio says, to determine how much of a factor Crime Stoppers' rewards play since tips and payouts are anonymous.

 He says even with a reward, people are often hesitant to report a crime if it can cost them.
-For example, he says, some don't want to be considered a snitch, by turning in a relative, neighbor or friend and even if there's guarantee of anonymity, says Lurigio, the person with incriminating information weighs the reward against the risk of possible retaliation.
+For example, he says, some don't want to be considered a snitch by turning in a relative, neighbor or friend.
+And even if there's guarantee of anonymity, says Lurigio, the person with incriminating information weighs the reward against the risk of possible retaliation.

-"Peoples' houses are shot up, their relatives are shot at.
+"People's houses are shot up, their relatives are shot at.
 They're killed.
 Witnesses are killed," he says.

-Even if rewards are not wildly productive Lurigio says he understands why people offer them, especially in high crime areas.
+Even if rewards are not wildly productive, Lurigio says he understands why people offer them, especially in high crime areas.

-"Putting out a reward gives them some sense of 'I'm doing something that's concrete' rather than 'I am helpless,'" he says.
+"Putting out a reward gives them some sense of 'I'm doing something that's concrete' rather than 'I am helpless,' " he says.

-That's exactly why Keisha Stansberry says canvassing the neighborhood where her son, Isiah Scott, died is so important.
-So before it gets dark she and others including one of her son's longtime friends, Juan Ortega Perez, hand out reward flyers in their push to get an arrest in the case.
+That's exactly why Keisha Stansberry says canvassing the neighborhood where her son died is so important.
+So before it gets dark, she and others including one of her son's longtime friends, Juan Ortega Perez, hand out reward flyers in their push to get an arrest.

 "People are traumatized.
 This hurts," Perez says.
-"It's all a moment of time so even without the reward money, it will happen.
+"It's all a moment of time, so even without the reward money, it will happen.
 We'll find justice for Isiah."

-Isiah Scott's mother, says if the $5,000 reward doesn't do it, she's willing to offer as much as it takes in reward money since she knows there are people out there who can offer valuable information.
+Stansberry says that if the $5,000 reward doesn't do it, she's willing to offer as much as it takes in reward money since she knows there are people out there who can offer valuable information.